juniorit-ai/ts-game-project/docs/handbook.md

 3. `tsc --outFile output.js script.ts` - Transpiles `script.ts` into a specified JavaScript output file `output.js`.

 **Execution**
-1. `node output.js` - Executes the transpiled JavaScript file `output.js` if Node.js is installed.
+- `node output.js` - Executes the transpiled JavaScript file `output.js` if Node.js is installed.

 **Direct Execution with ts-node**
-1. `ts-node` - It is a TypeScript execution environment for Node.js.
+- `ts-node` - It is a TypeScript execution environment for Node.js.
 It allows you to run TypeScript files (.ts) directly without the need for an intermediate compilation step.
 This is achieved by registering the TypeScript compiler (tsc) on-the-fly and compiling and executing the TypeScript code in-memory.

+**Special JuniorIt command to execute TypeScript Code**
+- `tsw-node` - The tsw-node command is a specialized alias, just like `jcode` and is specifically designed for `ts-node --swc`.
+It provides quicker compilation without performing type checking. **_This feature is particularly beneficial in container environments with limited resources, emphasizing cost-effectiveness.
+It is employed to achieve improved performance._**

 **Code Example**
 ```bash